 Georgia Traffic Ticket

-Are you a Florida resident that received a traffic ticket in Georgia (or another State)?
+Are you a Florida resident that received a traffic ticket in Georgia, North Carolina, Virginia or another State?
 You probably have many questions concerning your options, whether points will be assessed against your Florida Drivers License, can another State Suspense my Florida License, etc.

 A few good guidelines for any Florida resident who receives a Traffic Citation in another State: